hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 Alternatively, you may customize IKEv2 setup options by running the [helper script](ikev2-howto.md#set-up-ikev2-using-helper-script) without the `--auto` parameter.

-## IKEv2 only VPN
+## IKEv2-only VPN

-Libreswan 4.2 and newer versions support the `ikev1-policy` config option.
-Using this option, advanced users can enable IKEv2-only mode on the VPN server.
+Using Libreswan 4.2 or newer, advanced users can enable IKEv2-only mode on the VPN server.
 With IKEv2-only mode enabled, VPN clients can only connect to the VPN server using IKEv2.
 All IKEv1 connections (including IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes) will be dropped.

-To set up an IKEv2-only VPN, first install the VPN server and set up IKEv2 using instructions in the [README](../README.md).
-Then run this [helper script](../extras/ikev2onlymode.sh) and follow the prompts:
+To enable IKEv2-only mode, first install the VPN server and set up IKEv2 using instructions in the [README](../README.md).
+Then run the [helper script](../extras/ikev2onlymode.sh) and follow the prompts.

 ```bash
 # Download the script